 Throwback Thursday travels back to Cheshire, England in the 1980s.
-I visited the Crewe Steam Rally early on Sunday morning before there was many people about.
+I visited the Crewe Steam Fair early on Sunday morning before there was many people about.
 The exhibitors with machinery were busy firing up the boilers or giving the brass work a final polish.

 This traction engine has just had the firebox lit judging by the smoke coming out of the smokestack.